Central railway station, Sydney: Railway Institute

 When the Railway Institute was constructed in 1891, the building was located on the corner of Devonshire Street and Elizabeth Street, at the northeastern corner of the Sydney rail yard.
 The surrounding streets and the carriage way have subsequently been modified.
 A carriage-way lead to the porte-cochère, enabling people attending social functions to enter the building without getting wet.
 In addition to the library there were two halls, a large hall, with a stage, and a smaller hall on the ground floor.
 The detail of this space is largely intact and there are few examples of small scale halls of this period remaining in Sydney.
-A single storey addition to the building, designed by the Government Architect, Walter Liberty Vernon, was added in 1898 to the southeast of the main building.
+A single-storey addition to the building, designed by the government architect, Walter Liberty Vernon, was added in 1898 to the southeast of the main building.

-Classes, such as engineering drafting, and examinations for railway employees, were held in the Institute.
+Classes, such as engineering drafting, and examinations for railway employees, were held in the institute.
 The building was also utilised during emergencies such as the 1919 influenza epidemic when women volunteers manufactured face masks (for railway employees).
 There are few examples of Institutes of this period that provided such a high level of facilities for the benefit of the employees.
 The names on the honour board reads as a "who's who" of railway personalities.

+Fire and renovation

+In May 2023, there was a large fire across the road from the Central Station upgrade works.
+The fire caused significant damage, including from water, to the new Sydney metro station entrance.
+The station entrance was repaired and was eventually reopened in November 2023.